FlowFuse/flowfuse/docs/cloud/billing.md

 If your payment fails for any reason you will receive a notification to the billing email address, you may need to login and update the card on file.
 Stripe will retry the payment several times over a number of days.
 If the card repeatedly fails we may have to suspend your account.

+## Cancelling your subscription

+If you want to cancel your subscription with FlowForge Cloud you will need to remove all projects and then delete all teams from your account.
+If you have outstanding credit you can request a refund via a [support ticket](https://flowforge.com/contact-us/).